 \subsection{Compilation Pipeline}

 In order to translate the support fragment of CIC to CHC logic, our compiler performs the following steps: \begin{description}[leftmargin=0pt]

 \item[Term-Type-Kind Hierarchy] From a syntactic point of view, types cannot be distinguished from terms in CIC.
-Because CHC does not permit such intricacy, we have to built a strict term-type-kind stratified hierarchy \cite{Barendregt92}, where kind are defined as $k := \mbox{Prop}\ |\ \mbox{Type}\ |\ k \rightarrow k$.
+Because CHC does not permit such intricacy, we have to built a strict term-type-kind stratified hierarchy \cite{Barendregt92}, where kinds are defined as $k := \mbox{Prop}\ |\ \mbox{Set}\ |\ k \rightarrow k$.
 This stratification is done by recursive exploration, starting from the inductive type on which the compiler is called, and following CIC typing rules\footnote{\url{https://coq.inria.fr/refman/language/cic.html}} to deduce to which stratum each syntactic term belongs.
 We rely on Coq type-checking to ensure that connections between terms, types and kinds are sound.
 As a side effect, this stratification makes a clear distinction between types and proposition or between terms and proofs, which will ease subsequent steps.

 \item[Partial Application] In CIC, any term can be partially applied.
-This include function of course, but also inductive types, constructors, or type definitions.
+This includes functions of course, but also inductive types, constructors, or type definitions.
 Such flexibility is not allowed in CHC, and therefore all partial applications have to be removed.
 This is done by systematically performing $\eta$-expansion~\cite{DanvyP96} on every term that could be applied.

 \item[Lambda Abstraction] We also have to removed lambda abstractions, both those which are present in the original CIC terms and those which were introduced by $\eta$-expansion.
 To this end, we perform $\beta$-reduction wherever possible and remove remaining lambda-abstractions by lambda-lifting~\cite{Johnsson85, MorazanS07}.